nsrau/azure-docs.it-it/articles/sql-data-warehouse/sql-data-warehouse-get-started-create-database-tsql.md

 <properties
-   pageTitle="Creare un'istanza di SQL Data Warehouse con TSQL | Microsoft Azure" description="Informazioni su come creare un'istanza di Azure SQL Data Warehouse con TSQL" services="sql-data-warehouse" documentationCenter="NA" authors="lodipalm"
+   pageTitle="Create a SQL Data Warehouse with TSQL | Microsoft Azure" description="Learn how to create an Azure SQL Data Warehouse with TSQL" services="sql-data-warehouse" documentationCenter="NA" authors="lodipalm"